February 20, 2018

 By Carolyn Ali July 18, 2017 #php comments_number('0 Comment', '1 Comment', '% Comments'); ?> #php echo wpb_get_post_views(get_the_ID()); ?>

 What’s so great about the Great Bear Rainforest?
 For starters, it’s a vast area of pristine wilderness about the size of Ireland.
 Encompassing a quarter of the world’s coastal temperate rainforest, it’s the perfect place to soak up a whole lot of silence and drink in lush green surroundings.
-And, it’s the only place on the planet where you can spot the elusive white Kermode bear, also known as the “Spirit bear.”
+And, it’s the only corner of the planet where you can spot the elusive white Kermode bear, also known as the “Spirit bear.”

 Need more?
 Wildlife viewing abounds, from eagles to grizzly bears, sea otters to dolphins and whales.
 There’s kayaking and fishing along the coast, and hiking through old-growth forests.
 (With very few roads, the Great Bear Rainforest is accessed mainly by boat or floatplane.)